mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 Then run DRAMv to annotate the identified sequences, which can be used for manual curation.

-**Note:** The DRAM databases are not correctly set up in the course environment, unfortunately.
-Thus, you will need to continue with the precomputed results in ``/data/precomputed/virome/dramv-annotate/`` and ``/data/precomputed/virome/dramv-distill/``
+**Note:** The following command takes about 10 min.
+You can run it or continue with the precomputed results in ``/data/precomputed/virome/dramv-annotate/``.

     DRAM-v.py annotate -i vs2-pass2/for-dramv/final-viral-combined-for-dramv.fa \
       -v vs2-pass2/for-dramv/viral-affi-contigs-for-dramv.tab -o dramv-annotate \